Mikeblanchard/stock-analysis/README.md

 :----------------------------------------------------------------------:|:------------------------------------------------------------------------------:
 ![](https://github.com/Mikeblanchard/stock-analysis/blob/main/Resources/Screenshot%202021-01-10%20154016.png) | ![](https://github.com/Mikeblanchard/stock-analysis/blob/main/Resources/Screenshot%202021-01-10%20154932.png)

 Drastically different years for the stocks we looked at.
 2017 saw all but TERP growing in value, with DQ being the big winner at almost 200% return.
 2018 saw all but RUN and ENPH with a postive return.
+Interesting to note that RUN and ENPH were the only 2 stock that gave a positive return over both years.
+It would be fascinating to look further back to see how long they've had a proven record of growth.

 ## Summary

 ####    Advantages and Disadvantages